the-road-to-learn-react/the-road-to-react/manuscript/react-modern/props-handling.md

 *Note: The following refactorings are recommended for you to learn different JavaScript/React patterns, though you can still build complete React applications without them.
 Consider this advanced React techniques that will make your source code more concise.*

 React props are a JavaScript object, else we couldn't access `props.list` or `props.onSearch` in React components.
 Since `props` is an object, we can apply a couple JavaScript tricks to it.
-For instance, accessing its properties:
+For example, accessing its properties:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~